 Suntory is bringing some RTDs out on April 3rd that should appeal to the barely more discerning combini drinker.
 The one who walks into a combini, gets all huffy, and turns to their friend and says: I want a drink, but chuhai is too cheap and I don't feel like beer.
 Enter "The Cocktail Bar Professional Gin & Tonic" and "The Cocktail Bar Professional Moscow Mule."

 Looking at the Gin & Tonic first, the base spirit is a blend of a twice-distilled no-name gin and Suntory's Roku craft gin.
 No, they didn't give the ratio.
 That's mixed with a lime-infused spirit -- they do the same thing for their Kokushibori series -- and topped off with tonic.
 Look closely and you'll find that it doesn't actually contain any lime juice?
 I guess we'll just have to wait and see just how limey the infusion turns out.

 The Moscow Mule is a tad more simplistic, as it uses a twice white birch-filtered vodka made from Japanese rice with a spicy ginger kick.
 This one does contain 1% lime juice, so perhaps it could fare a bit better when you're getting smashed at 2AM in front of the 7-11.

 Pre-mixed cocktails definitely aren't anything new.
 And they're usually "meh" at best.
 But when Suntory does them?
 Who knows!
-They haven't tried this hard before.
-Suntory does indeed know a thing or two about distilling their own liquor, so it's probably worth a try at least.
-My G&Ts or Moscow Mules tend to be around 14% abv though, so hopefully these don't turn out to be too sweet.
+It's not their first attempt, with this same brand, even.
+"The Cocktail Bar" originally launched in 1993.
+This time around Suntory has hopefully learned more about distilling their own liquor, so it's probably worth a try at least.
+My G&Ts or Moscow Mules tend to be around 14% abv though... hopefully these don't turn out to be too sweet.
 We'll see.